klab-ilc-cnr/-TalmudAI-AIUCD2025/Translation.md

 - 25 cases in which no candidate translation was acceptable.

 # "Positive" example
-Consider pair #20, which, according to the metrics, gets general improvements from the presence of prompts.
+Consider a pair which, according to the metrics, gets general improvements from the presence of prompts.
 The full prompt with hints for the pair passed to the LLM is:

     Sei un esperto di traduzioni dall'ebraico-aramaico all'italiano.